elee-tudublin/2023_sswd_4.1_sveltekit/readme.md

 1. Content immediately available for user interaction.
 2. Content is accessible to search engine robots.

 Another advataage is security and privacy.
-Secrets such as API keys, crypto keys, passwords, etc. should be be accessible on the client-side.
+Secrets such as API keys, crypto keys, passwords, etc. should not be be accessible on the client-side.

 When JS fetch is used to obtain data from an API from the browser, the API key must be included in the script.
 The current NASA APOD page is an example of this as the key can be viewed using the browser developer tools (intentionally blurred in this example):